peekjef72/httpapi_exporter/README.md

 ## exporter metrics access

-parameters to scrape a target:
+Parameters to scrape a target:

 * target: `<locally_defined_target>` or `<scheme://[user:password@]host:port>` (dynamic target)
 * auth_key: the shared secret key used to decrypt encrypted password set in authentication config.